 Keep your garden producing into fall by planting a last round of fast-growing edibles now.
 Whether you garden on a balcony or in long rows, bok choy, lettuce, radishes, turnips and spinach quickly grow bountiful crops with fresh fall flavor.

-As you renovate space for new plantings, use a digging fork to mix in a 2-inch-layer of compost along with a light application of a balanced organic fertilizer.
+As you renovate space for new plantings, use a digging fork to mix in a two-inch layer of compost along with a light application of a balanced organic fertilizer.
 After the seeds are planted and gently patted into place, moisten the bed with a light spray of water.

 Seeds planted in warm weather need a little help to thrive.
 First, cover the seeded beds with a lightweight cloth or row cover to keep the soil moist and cooler between waterings.
 Next, place pieces of scrap lumber alongside seeded rows to block evaporation and provide shelter from drying winds.